Khondokar Mahmud Hasan

-Khondokar Mahmud Hasan (known as KM Hasan; born 27 January 1939) is a Bangladeshi diplomat and jurist who served as the 13th Chief Justice of Bangladesh.
+Khondokar Mahmud-ul Hasan (known as Justice KM Hasan; born 27 January 1939) is a Bangladeshi jurist who served as the 13th Chief Justice of Bangladesh during 2003–2004.
+He served as a diplomat while serving as the ambassador of Bangladesh to Iraq during 1980–1982.

 Early life and education

 Hasan was born on 27 January 1939.
-His's father Khandaker Mohammed Hasan was a justice from Munshiganj District.
-Hasan holds a BA, MA, and LLB from Dhaka, an LLM from London, and is a Barrister-at-Law from Lincoln's Inn.
+His father, Khondokar Mohammed Hasan, was a justice from Munshiganj District.
+Hasan holds BA and MA degrees in history from the University of Dhaka, LLM from the University of London, and is a Barrister-at-Law from Lincoln's Inn.

 Career

-Hasan enrolled as a Supreme Court advocate in 1963.
+Hasan began his legal career in 1963 as an advocate of the Supreme Court of Bangladesh.
+Hasan was a member of the Bangladesh Bar Council.
 He served as ambassador to Iraq during 1980–1982.

-Hasan was appointed Judge of the High Court Division on 13 July 1991.
+Hasan was appointed a judge to the High Court Division on 13 July 1991.
 He was elevated as a judge to the Appellate Division on 20 January 2002.
-He refused to hear the Assassination of Sheikh Mujibur Rahman case as one of the accused was his relative creating a potential conflict of interest.
-President of Awami League and daughter of Sheikh Mujibur Rahman, Sheikh Hasina responded by asking, “How can a judge feel embarrassed to hear a case while he took an oath to keep himself beyond any family ties with anyone?”.
+He refused to hear the case of the assassination of the President Sheikh Mujibur Rahman as one of the accused, Colonel Farooq, was his relative creating a potential conflict of interest.
+Rahman's daughter and then leader of Awami League leader, Sheikh Hasina argued a judge should not be embarrassed to hear a case while he had taken an oath to keep himself beyond any family ties with anyone.

-In June 2003, Hasan was appointed chief justice of Bangladesh replacing Justice Mainur Reza Chowdhury.
-Bangladesh Supreme Court Bar Association boycotted his appointment as the chief Justice as his appointment superseded Justices Mohammad Fazlul Karim and M Ruhul Amin.
-Minister of Law Moudud Ahmed claimed it was done to correct a past wrong as Hassan was superseded in the past.
-President Rokanuddin Mahmud of the Bangladesh Supreme Court Bar Association said it was the standard practice to appoint the senior most judge on the Appellate Division chief justice, he also said "Even the autocratic regime did not go beyond the tradition.
-For the first time, such a breach has taken place.
-We disapprove it,".
+In June 2003, Hasan was appointed as the Chief Justice of Bangladesh replacing Justice Mainur Reza Chowdhury.
+Bangladesh Supreme Court Bar Association boycotted this as this appointment superseded Justices Mohammad Fazlul Karim and Md.
+Ruhul Amin.
+Minister of Law Moudud Ahmed claimed it was done to correct a past wrong as Hasan was superseded in the past.
+President Rokanuddin Mahmud of the Bangladesh Supreme Court Bar Association said it was the standard practice to appoint the senior most judge on the Appellate Division as the chief justice.
 Attorney General A. F. Hassan Ariff welcomed his appointment and hoped he would strengthen the judiciary.

-Hasan opened an investigation against Justice Syed Shahidur Rahman following allegation of corruption.
+In 2004, Hasan opened an investigation against Justice Syed Shahidur Rahman following an allegation of corruption.